Dewin154/grid-search-agent/README.md

 # Grid Agent Pathfinding
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/Dewin154/grid-search-agent?label=Version&color=green)

 A Python simulation where an intelligent agent finds the shortest path from start to goal through a randomly generated grid using the **Breadth-First Search (BFS)** algorithm.
+This tool serves demonstration/teaching/learning purposes.

 ## Download
 You don't need Python installed to try this out!